-The only way to ensure that the title on your new house is clean is to have a title company run a title search.
-During this process, they will uncover any discrepancies with the title so that they are able to be resolved.
+The only way to ensure that the title on your new home is clean is to have a title company run a title search.
+During this process, they will uncover any discrepancies with the home title so that they are able to be resolved.
 Even then there is no guarantee that things that are not of public record will not come back to haunt you, such as unknown heirs (pun intended).
 Your title company will issue title insurance so that if problems do arise during the transfer of ownership of the property, that there is no financial loss as a result.

 Advantages of Title Insurance

 There are numerous benefits to having title insurance, one of which is simply having the peace of mind that you are protected if a dispute against your title arises.
 You can trust that the money you are investing in your new home is safe in the unfortunate event of a dispute.
 Another advantage to title insurance is that you usually only have to pay an upfront fee and protection will last so long as you or your heirs own the property.
-During your ownership of the property, should any challenges to the title arise, title insurance will protect from the costs, attorneys’ fees and expenses of defending against any matter covered by the policy.
+During your ownership of the property, should any challenges to the title arise, home title insurance will protect from the costs, attorneys’ fees and expenses of defending against any matter covered by the policy.

 Even if you are buying a brand-new property that has no title history, it is still extremely important that you purchase title insurance.
 Brand-new properties are especially vulnerable to title risks that include improper title conveyance to the developer, mechanics’ liens by the contractors or subcontractors, unpaid property taxes, encroachments, and forged signatures.
 And keep in mind, before there was an actual structure, there was still PROPERTY.

 When it comes to title insurance, there are two types- Owners and Lenders.
 As a real estate owner you can choose whether or not to purchase title insurance for yourself, however, most lenders will require that you purchase a lender’s policy.
-Finding yourself in the midst of a title dispute without title insurance coverage could subject you to major losses and major costs.
+Finding yourself in the midst of a title dispute without home title insurance coverage could subject you to major losses and major costs.
 It’s important as a property owner that your purchase title insurance to help protect the major investment you have made.

-Deciding which title company to go with can seem a little overwhelming.
+Deciding which home title company to go with can seem a little overwhelming.
 A good way to narrow down your options is to choose a title company with a legal background.
-A title company with legal experience provides the expert knowledge needed to ensure that the process is carried out as thoroughly and efficiently as possible.
+A home title company with legal experience provides the expert knowledge needed to ensure that the process is carried out as thoroughly and efficiently as possible.
 Reach out to Robin Mathis at Mathis Title Company for more information about title searches and to schedule a free consultation.

 What Is “Un”- Clean Title?